NoumenaDigital/npl-integrations/README.md

 Alternative to the local setup, NPL can be deployed on Noumena Cloud.
 Noumena offers a cloud-based environment for running NPL code, which can be accessed at [portal.noumena.cloud](https://portal.noumena.cloud).

-In this setup, to allow a setup without docker-compose, the Python listener, Python Streamlit UI & typescript React webapp are not run in docker containers.
+In this setup, to allow a setup without Docker Compose, the Python listener, Python Streamlit UI & Typescript React webapp are not run in Docker containers.

-This setup includes running a Python listener, Python Streamlit UI & typescript React webapp locally, and Noumena Engine on Noumena Cloud.
+This setup includes running a Python listener, Python Streamlit UI & Typescript React webapp locally, and Noumena Engine on Noumena Cloud.

 ### NPL and keycloak